 - Ability to understand where a particular piece of data came from and how it transformed

-Enterprises need a multidimensional data observability solution to improve data pipeline reliability, avoid unexpected data outages and scale data infrastructure.
+Enterprises need a data observability solution to improve data pipeline reliability, avoid unexpected data outages and scale data infrastructure.

-A multidimensional data observability solution such as Acceldata can help data teams take a holistic view to monitor and correlate data events across their application, data, and infrastructure layers.
+A data observability solution such as Acceldata can help data teams take a holistic view to monitor and correlate data events across their application, data, and infrastructure layers.
 Acceldata also can leverage machine learning algorithms, to automatically detect and avoid data-related problems.
 But most importantly, it enables enterprises to analyze and use their data in real-time.

 Enterprises rely on complex data pipelines, but without a unified view of data pipelines, they can be quite fragile and unreliable.
 Acceldata offers enterprises a unified view of their entire data life cycle, making it more transparent and observable.
 This helps data teams create effective and robust data pipelines.

 Acceldata also integrates with technologies such as HBase, HDFS, Hive, Kafka and Spark - to provide a unified view of all your data systems.
 This helps enterprises identify bottlenecks, excess overheads, and resource overloads.
 This translates into improved pipeline reliability, optimizing data infrastructure and lower data handling costs.